RostotskiyKirill/DevOpsCourseOTUS/README.md

-First Work.
-Git.
-Course DevOps.
-OTUS
+First work with Git, as part of the DevOps course at OTUS